woped/WoPeD/WoPeD-Starter/Readme.txt

 decompress it with the tar utility.
 Then launch the contained executable WoPeD-install-linux.jar.

-For MacOS, download WoPeD-install-macos-@wopedversion@.dmg, double-click on it to mount the image and launch the contained package file WoPeD-install-macos.pkg.
+For MacOS, download WoPeD-install-macos-@wopedversion@.pkg, double-click on it to launch the contained installer script.

 In all three cases, a setup wizard appears and will guide you through the installation process, letting you choose several installation